 When it comes to visual storytelling or visual marketing, you use visual content to communicate your brand’s narrative.
 This could be anything from a social media post to a video to an infographic.
 A story can also be achieved through several complementary content pieces that are connected with one another.

-Storytelling an email marketing is an alternative to your conventional or ordinary punch-lines found in most email campaigns.
+Storytelling in email marketing is an alternative to your conventional or ordinary punch lines found in most email campaigns.

 There are many ways to deliver an email marketing story, such as in a single, long email, or as a drip campaign, dealing the story out chapter by chapter, as an author would with a novel.
 Not only is this style of storytelling marketing a great way to freshen up your emails, but it also improves the way in which readers perceive your message.